 Ovarian Cancer

-Your doctor will likely perform a pelvic exam and use blood tests to evaluate your condition.
-If your symptoms suggest ovarian cancer, pelvic ultrasound, abdominal and pelvic CT, exploratory laparotomy, or laparoscopy may be performed to rule out cancer.
-If cancer is detected, your doctor may use CT, MRI, PET/CT, or lower GI tract x-ray to determine the extent and size of the tumor and whether or not it has spread.
-Treatment depends on whether the cancer is confined to the ovary or if it has spread to other parts of the body.
-Options include surgery, chemotherapy, and radiation therapy.
+Your doctor will likely perform a pelvic exam to evaluate your condition.
+If your symptoms suggest ovarian cancer is a possibility, pelvic ultrasound is commonly performed.
+Additional tests may include pelvic MRI, abdomen/pelvis CT and /or blood tests.
+If cancer is detected, your doctor may use CT, MRI, or PET scans to determine the extent and size of the tumor and whether or not it has spread.
+Treatment depends on whether the cancer is confined to the ovary or pelvis, or if it has spread to other parts of the body.
+Options include surgery and systemic therapies including chemotherapy, immunotherapy and radiation therapy.

 What is ovarian cancer?

-Ovarian cancer begins in the ovary, one of a pair of female reproductive organs located in the pelvis on either side of the uterus.
+Ovarian cancer involves the ovary, one of a pair of female reproductive organs located in the pelvis on either side of the uterus.
 The ovaries are where the ova, or egg cells, form.

 Most cases of ovarian cancer occur in women older than age 55.
 Increasing age and family history of ovarian cancer are the strongest risk factors.
 Women who have never been pregnant also face an increased risk.
 Women with a mutation in the genes BRCA 1 or BRCA 2 have an increased risk of ovarian cancer (in addition to their increased risk of breast cancer).